 Hygiene, practicality and resistance

-" It passes through the alley about twenty times a day. " Therefore, a sufficiently resistant and well-anchored material is needed so that it is not damaged or moved by these trips.
-"This is the case.
+" It passes through the aisle about twenty times a day. " Therefore, a sufficiently resistant and well-anchored material is needed to avoid being damaged or displaced by these movements.
+"That's the case.
 Nothing has moved, Edouard Rémillet appreciates.
 The SANI-FEED mat is flush with the floor.
-There are no edges or level differences that disrupt distribution, nor is there any risk of food passing underneath. " Stretched and fixed by baseboards at each end, the mat rises to the level of the headlock wall.
+There are no edges or level differences that disrupt distribution, nor is there any risk of feed getting underneath. " Stretched and secured by baseboards at each end, the mat extends up to the level of the headlock wall.

-The PVC material preserves the palatability of the ration for the cows and facilitates the robot's push-up work.
+The PVC material preserves the palatability of the ration for the cows and facilitates the robot's pushing work.
 Smooth, it is also easy to clean.
-This easy maintenance guarantees constant cleanliness of the SANI-FEED mat and prevents the appearance of microbial colonies, as can be the case in the crevices of degraded concrete. " It's reassuring for the bacteriological quality of our milk ", appreciates the farmer.
+This easy maintenance ensures constant cleanliness of the SANI-FEED mat and prevents the appearance of microbial colonies, as can be the case in the crevices of degraded concrete. " It's reassuring for the bacteriological quality of our milk ", appreciates the farmer.